• Be featured on the Girl Scout Cookie box!

 Be the Next Face of the Girl Scout Cookie Box!

-That's right.
-YOU could be one of Girl Scouts' top cookie pros!
-Entering is easy and fun.
-This cookie season, let's show 'em how the iconic cookie program prepares girls to lead, learn, and succeed, all while embarking on amazing adventures, forming a lifetime of memories, and unleashing the power of G.I.R.L.
-(Go-getter, Innovator, Risk-taker, Leader)™ to change the world together! |
+This cookie season, let's show 'em how the iconic cookie program prepares girls to lead, learn, and succeed, all while embarking on amazing adventures, forming a lifetime of memories, and unleashing the power of

-accepted January 2, 2018, through April 30, 2018.
+Entries accepted January 2, 2018, through April 30, 2018.

-named Girl Scouts of the USA’s Top Cookie Pro 2018 and get the epic
+Six girls nationwide, one per Girl Scout grade level, will be named Girl Scouts of the USA’s Top Cookie Pro 2018 and get the epic chance to:

 Limited-Edition Patch